davidmarkclements/overload-protection/readme.md

   maxRssBytes: 0, // maximum rss size threshold (0 to disable) [default 0]
   errorPropagationMode: false // dictate behavior: take over the response
-                              // or propagate an error to the framework [default false] }
+                              // or propagate an error to the framework [default false]
+  logging: false, // set to string for log level or function to pass data to
+  logStatsOnReq: false // set to true to log stats on every requests }
 ```